 Goldberg, Vicki, ed.
 Photography in Print: Writings from 1816 to the Present.
 Albuquerque: University of New Mexico Press, 1981.

 Goldberg, Vicki.
-The Power of Photography: How Photographs Changed our Lives.
+The Power of Photography: How Photographs Changed Our Lives.
 New York: Abbeville Press, 1991, 1993.

 Goldsworthy, Simon.
-“English Noncomformity and the Pioneering of the Modern Newspaper Campaign Including the Strange Case of W. T. Stead and the Bulgarian Horrors.”
+“English Noncomformity and the Pioneering of the Modern Newspaper Campaign including the Strange Case of W. T. Stead and the Bulgarian Horrors.”
 Journalism Studies 7, no. 3 (2006): 387–402.

 Grant, Kevin.
-“Christian Critics of Empire: Missionaries, Lantern Lectures, and the Congo Reform Campaign in Britain,” in Martin Shipway (ed.), The Rise and Fall of Modern Empires, Vol. IV: Reactions to Colonialism, 91–122 (London: Ashgate, 2013).
+“Christian Critics of Empire: Missionaries, Lantern Lectures, and the Congo Reform Campaign in Britain.”
+In Martin Shipway, ed., The Rise and Fall of Modern Empires, Vol. IV: Reactions to Colonialism, 91–122 (London: Ashgate, 2013).

 Grant, Kevin.
 A Civilized Savagery: Britain and the New Slaveries in Africa, 1884–1926.
 New York: Routledge, 2005.

-Grant, Kevin.
-“The British Empire, International Government, and Human Rights” in History Compass 11, no. 8 (2013): 573–83.

 Grimshaw, Anna.
 The Ethnographer’s Eye.
 Ways of Seeing in Anthropology.
-New York: Cambridge UP, 2001.
+New York: Cambridge University Press, 2001.

 Hall, Stuart.
 “The Determinations of News Photographs.”
-Working Papers in Cultural Studies, Birmingham Centre for Cultural Studies 3 (Autumn 1972): 53–87.
+Working Papers in Cultural Studies.
+Birmingham Centre for Cultural Studies 3 (Autumn 1972): 53–87.

 Halttunen, Karen.
 “Humanitarianism and the Pornography of Pain in Anglo-American Culture.”
-American Historical Review 100, no. 2 (1995): 303–334.
+American Historical Review 100, no. 2 (1995): 303–34.